 Attendance passes will be required for most overseas commemorations conducted by the Department of Veterans’ Affairs (DVA).
 The number of attendance passes available will be determined by the safe, secure and comfortable carrying capacity of the commemorative sites.
-To confirm whether an attendance pass is required for the service you are attending, please check the service specific page.
+To confirm whether an attendance pass is required for the service you are attending, please check the service specific page on the DVA website.

 The acceptance of registrations and subsequent allocation of attendance passes will primarily be facilitated through an online registration form.